pololu/rpicsim/README.md

 For some applications, RPicSim can also analyze the firmware and verify that the call stack will never overflow.

 RPicSim is distributed as a Ruby gem named `rpicsim`.
+To install RPicSim, run:

+    jgem install rpicsim

 RPicSim has been tested with MPLAB X v1.85, v1.90, v1.95, and v2.00.
 However, it uses a lot of undocumented and internal features of the Microchip Java libraries, so it will probably need to be updated as new versions of MPLAB X are released.